 |gastroesophageal reflux disease (GERD)||✓|

-If you see green or yellow phlegm, it’s usually a sign that your body is fighting an infection.
+If you see green or yellow phlegm, it’s usually a sign that your body is fighting an infection such as pneumonia.
 The color comes from white blood cells.
 At first, you may notice yellow phlegm that then progresses into green phlegm.
 The change occurs with the severity and length of the potential sickness.

 Green or yellow phlegm is commonly caused by: